7/12/18: Day 4

 Team Sports – Learn new skills or improve your game in a fun environment.
-Sports offered this year are: flag football, floor hockey, and volleyball
+Sports offered this year are: basketball, flag football, and soccer.

-Arts & Crafts - Create comic book and superhero themed crafts.
+Arts & Crafts - Create themed crafts.
 Crafts will be displayed at end of camp.

-Video Production - Interested in acting or video production?Join us as we make our own superhero action movie.
+Video Production - Interested in acting or video production?Join us as we make our own short film.
 Space is very limited.
 Video elective is for all 4 days.